Tending the Ache

 • Items for the grief shrine and altars of support that are sacred and symbolic for you.

 • Wear comfortable clothes and layers for when we are inside.
-Temperatures will be quite warm in late August.
+Temperatures will be warm in early June.
 Please check the weather when you pack.

 • Favorite snack(s) and any other creature comforts you may want to nurture yourself.